January 5, 2023

 The key Operational Resilience requirements include:

-Impact Tolerances—Firms are required to set “impact tolerances” for each of their important business services, which is the term the FCA/PRA use to mean the maximum tolerable level of disruption to an important business service, as measured by a length of time in addition to any other relevant metrics, reflecting the point at which any further disruption to the important business service could cause ‘intolerable harm’ to any one or more of the firm’s clients or pose a risk to the soundness, stability or resilience of the UK financial system or the orderly operation of the financial markets.
-Similar factors will need to be considered as those in relation to important business services for setting the appropriate impact tolerances Again, this assessment will have to be reviewed at least annually or when there is a material change to the business.
+Impact Tolerances—Firms are required to set “impact tolerances” for each of their important business services, which is the term they used to describe the maximum tolerable level of disruption to an important business service, as measured by a length of time in addition to any other relevant metrics, reflecting the point at which any further disruption to the important business service could cause ‘intolerable harm’ to any one or more of the firm’s clients or pose a risk to the soundness, stability or resilience of the financial system or the orderly operation of the financial markets.
+Similar factors will need to be considered as those in relation to important business services for setting the appropriate impact tolerances.
+This assessment will have to be reviewed at least annually or when there is a material change to our business.

 Communication Plans—Firms must develop internal and external communication plans for when disruptions happen, which clearly have to identify key decision makers and show escalation paths.

-Crucially, the first implementation date of 31 March 2022 to implement a policy is just the beginning.
-Firms will need to evidence going forward that they can stay within tolerance for their most important business services.
+Crucially, the first UK implementation date of 31 March 2022 was just the beginning and firms will need to evidence going forward that they can stay within tolerance for their most important business services.